 I loved all the colors and textures here.
 Everything just looks and feels so well put together.

 I still can’t get over them king crabs!
 Seriously WOW!

 These seafood trays were super popular.
-They contain different types of seafood like crab, shellfish, and sashimi.
+They contain different types of seafood like crab, shellfish, and fresh sashimi.

 5. Sushi Bar